bihealth/bih-cluster/bih-cluster/docs/storage/storage-migration.md

 ## New file locations
 Naturally, paths are going to change after files move to their new location.
-Due to the increase in storage quality options, there will be some more more folders to consider.
+Due to the increase in storage quality options, there will be some more folders to consider.

 ### Users
 - Home on Tier 1: `/data/cephfs-1/home/users/<user>`